 }

-Abstract class Lucinda\STDOUT\EventListeners\Response listens to events that execute AFTER Lucinda\STDOUT\Response body was set but before it's committed back to caller.
-A common example comes from a need of crypting response on top of SSL:
+Abstract class Lucinda\STDOUT\EventListeners\Response / Lucinda\ConsoleSTDOUT\EventListeners\Response listens to events that execute AFTER Lucinda\MVC\Response body was set but BEFORE it's rendered back to caller.

-class EncryptionListener extends Lucinda\STDOUT\EventListeners\Application
+class EncryptionListener extends Lucinda\STDOUT\EventListeners\Response

 {